MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.AuthACEErrors

-This event uses the Microsoft Account (MSA) to determine which user is attempting to sign-in to the app and during that which telemetry in discussion is getting triggered as part of an unsuccessful attempt.
+This event uses the Microsoft Account (MSA) to determine which user is attempting to sign in to the app and during that which telemetry in discussion is getting triggered as part of an unsuccessful attempt.

 This event helps with MSA sign-in error distribution analysis, which helps in understanding reasons behind unsuccessful MSA sign-in flow end.